Ada-Developers-Academy/ada-build/lessons/07-environment-setup/gist-from-atom.md

 3. Type `gist-it` in the search field and press enter
 4. Click `install` on the package named `gist-it`
 5. When it finishes installing, click `Settings` on the `gist-it` package
-6. We recommend checking `New Gists default to private`, as well as `Open new Gist after create`
+6. We recommend checking `New Gists default to private`

 ### Part 2
 1. Go to [generate a new token](https://github.com/settings/tokens/new)